grodri/markstat/docs/stata-r-tabs.md

 The first thing to notice is that I use the Bootstrap framework.
 The easiest way to do this is to use "header-includes" to link to the necessary CSS and JavaScript files from a content distribution network (CDN).
+I also tell search engines that this page is just a copy.
 That's why the script starts with

 <pre>
 ---